lestrrat/writing-sample/README.md

 ## Bulk Fermentation

 With the dough kneaded, place the dough back in a bowl or a container.
-Optionally, coat the sides of your container with olive oil, both to prevent the dough from sticking, and to add some extra flavor.
+Optionally, coat the sides of your container with olive oil before placing the dough in it, both to prevent the dough from sticking, and to add some extra flavor.

 Lightly seal the container using a wet piece of cloth.
 You may use plastic wraps as well, but applying some extra moisture helps during the next step, which is called the